UTS-RI/IDMP/README.md

 - realsense.launch: Launches the realsense driver, publishes the camera pose as TF and runs IDMP
 - zed.launch: Launches the zed driver, publishes the camera pose as TF and runs IDMP
-- kinect_UR5e.launch: Launches the Azure Kinect driver, an inoffical UR5e Ros driver, a filter node that filters the robot points and IDMP
+- kinect_UR5e.launch: Launches the Azure Kinect driver, an inoffical UR5e Ros driver, a filter node that filters the robot points and IDMP.
+Note that we use our own custom Universal Robots Ros Driver and not the official one.

 You can run these with `roslaunch idmp_ros {name}.launch`.